jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: CodePen.io Challenge!

 **Thoughts:**  Ok.
 So today I was stuck.
 I spent most of the time today working on the codepen challenge and I couldn't come up with a good idea.
 The loading pumpkin didn't look good enough to me.
 It kind of frustrated me.

+### Day 37: October 8, 2025

+**Today's Progress**: CodePen.io Challenge pt 2!

+**Thoughts:**  Today I didn't have any more luck with the pumpkin.
+I'm trying different css animations to make the eyes and mouth glow.
+I can't seem to get the mouth right and I haven't even started on the timer...